mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### WHIP

 This is a long whip that takes some practice and skill to use effectively.
-It may be used either to inflict damage or entangle an opponent at a distance of up to five metres.
+It may be used either to inflict damage or entangle an opponent at a distance of up to five meters.
 If the latter is desired, a successful attack will inflict no damage but instead force an immediate grapple (see page 78 of the Traveller Core Rulebook ) between the attacker and target.

 ## SLUG THROWERS